-Cettina has been performing as conductor and pianist in the US, Canada and Europe, playing in some of the most renowned venues including the Blue Note Jazz Club in NYC, Petruzzelli Theater (Italy) and Taormina Greek Theater (Italy).
+Cettina has been performing as conductor and pianist in the US, Canada, Japan and Europe, playing in some of the most renowned venues including the Blue Note Jazz Club in NYC, Petruzzelli Theater (Italy) and Taormina Greek Theater (Italy).
 She has served as the International President of "Women in Jazz of South Florida" (Fort Lauderdale, FL) and has also worked as piano accompanist for the highly regarded Boston Ballet.
 Additionally, Cettina performed as pianist for several musical organizations and festivals in Boston (Regattabar), Cambridge, New York City (Blue Note), Austin (South By Southwest Festival), Brooklyn, Los Angeles, Canada (The Jazz Bistro, Toronto) and Europe including the Stockholm Jazz Festival (Stockholm), the Spring Time Festival (Prague), Berklee Summer Clinics at Umbria Jazz (Italy, from 2010 to 2013).
 Cettina was honored to receive the prestigious Carla Bley Award for "Best Jazz Composer of Berklee College of Music".

 Having been selected by Berklee College of Music as "Best Jazz Revelation Composer and Performer" while student at Berklee, Cettina's recordings and “live” performances have been reviewed by some of the world's top jazz publications, including JazzIt, Musica Jazz, A Proposito di Jazz, Sound Contest (Italy), Jazz Times, The Boston Globe (USA), Metronome, Keep Swinging, Jazz Wise (UK).